Review Pulse Flow Portable Oxygen Concentrators with Comparison Chart

-The next most important feature to rank is the performance of the portable oxygen concentrator.
-Having the most lightweight concentrator with the longest power duration does little good if it is unable to provide sufficient oxygen to the patient.
-If a patient requires 10 liters of continuous flow oxygen per minute, none of these oxygen concentrators will be sufficient.
-In evaluating concentrator performance, we examined the maximum minute volume flow, the oxygen concentration output, the maximum outlet pressure and the operating altitude in feet above sea level for each machine.
-These four measurements provide a good look into the oxygen output capacity of each of these portable oxygen machines.
+The most important feature to rank is the performance of the portable oxygen concentrator.
+Having the most lightweight concentrator with the most extended power duration does little good if it is unable to provide sufficient oxygen to the patient.
+If a patient requires 10 liters of continuous flow oxygen per minute, none of these portable oxygen concentrators will be adequate.
+In evaluating concentrator performance, we examined the maximum minute volume flow, the oxygen concentration output, the maximum outlet pressure, and the operating altitude in feet above sea level for each machine.
+These four measurements provide an excellent analysis of the oxygen output capacity of each of these portable oxygen machines.

 |Rank||Model||Pulse Oxygen Flow